yuniw18/AAGAN_TCSVT/README.md

 * edge-connect: Results of the generator trained using SNGAN,
 * edge-connect*: Results of the generator trained using AAGAN.

-The demo shows the strength of AAGAN when applied to inpainting task.
+The demo shows the effect of AAGAN when applied to inpainting task.
 The boundaries of the masked region are noticeble in the results of Edge-connect which degrades the objective and subjective quality.
 Meanhwhile, boundaries of the mask are rarely visible in the results of Edge-connect* which implies that the proposed discriminator mitigates the trade-off between qualities.

 ## 1. How to implement to your own network